nickbrandt/GitLab/doc/ci/examples/authenticating-with-hashicorp-vault/index.md

 EOF
 ```

-This example uses [bound_subject](https://www.vaultproject.io/api/auth/jwt#bound_subject) and [bound_claims](https://www.vaultproject.io/api/auth/jwt#bound_claims) to specify that only a JWT with matching values for these claims will be allowed to authenticate.
+This example uses [bound_claims](https://www.vaultproject.io/api/auth/jwt#bound_claims) to specify that only a JWT with matching values for the specified claims will be allowed to authenticate.

 Combined with GitLab's [protected branches](../../../user/project/protected_branches.md), you can restrict who is able to authenticate and read the secrets.